What is Reality?

 Is time asymmetric, that is, can the future be distinguished from the past?
 Some physicists say that the future is distinguishable from the past because the entropy increases in the Universe, starting from the initial state of the Universe, and they call this the arrow of time.
 The progression of change determines the arrow of time.
 The future is distinguishable from the past due to (the lack of) traces, not because entropy increases; without traces it would have been impossible to determine that entropy increases in the Universe.
 However, the progression of change in this Universe has been observed to lead to an entropy increase with every state change, so, the entropy increase is indirectly making the future distinguishable from the past, and it also indicates the arrow of time.

 Is the future the direction in which the number of possible states that an object could be in increases?
 No. Let's take an egg as an example.
 In time, the egg can change from intact to broken to rotting.
 Does this sequence happen because as the egg changes there are more possible states in which it can be?
 No. An intact egg that quickly interacts with a hard surface (like a tiled kitchen floor) turns to broken, and if it's left there it will rot.
 This is a progression and is the only way that the egg can transform in time, given a specific context.
 Are there multiple ways in which the egg can break or rot?
 Yes, but which way actually happens depends on the myriad of factors from the egg's context.
 If the context changes, the way the egg breaks or rots changes.
 If someone cleans up the broken egg, the egg will not rot on the floor, but in the trash.
 So, the future of the egg is exactly determined, and can only be the combination which is given by all the factors that interact in the egg's context.
 So, the future is the direction of the progression, and that progression has only one way to progress, according to its rules.
+So, the egg can't unbreak because that is not part of its progression.

 I've heard physicists saying that there is no now.
 Is there a now?
 It depends on what "now" means.
 The present is the current state of quanta and is so everywhere in the Universe.
 However, there is no simultaneity because it's impossible to measure the state of all quanta simultaneously because there is no way to measure the current state of the quanta during a single state of the observer, especially across large distances in space, so any measurement of the current state of the quanta can only happen over many states / state changes of the observer, which means that when the state of the last quantum is determined, the state of the first quantum is obsolete for a long time (because it went through many more state changes since it was measured).